Motiv Ring now runs with Android

 The Motive Ring measures steps, sleep, resting and active heart rate.
 It syncs to your phone via Bluetooth.
 We complained about the lack of Android support in our Motiv Ring review, and it seems we weren't the only ones.
 Android and Google Fit support were the top requests from users.

 In its announcement, Motiv only listed compatibility with a handful of Samsung and Google phones: Samsung Galaxy S7, S7 Edge, S8, S8+, S9, S9+, Note 5, and Note 8, and Google Pixel, Pixel XL, Pixel 2 and Pixel 2 XL.
-We contacted Motiv to find out if these was a complete list or just some highlighted models and will update when we hear from them.
+And, according to the company, those are the only supported devices.

 Discuss: Motiv Ring now runs with Android